EddyVerbruggen/nativescript-plugin-firebase/src/platforms/ios_lib/README.md

 TNSCrashlyticsLogger: Using this wrapper because CLS_LOG macro is not accessible from nativescript.

 ### Building TNSMLKitCamera framework
-- Run the target for simulator and device (disconnect the device to be sure), make sure to not only build for the active architecture.
+- Run the target for simulator and 'generic ios device' (disconnect any real device to be sure), make sure to not only build for the active architecture.
 - Right-click the file in the Products folder and open in Finder.
 - In a Terminal `cd` to that folder, move up to the `Products` folder.
 - Run `lipo -create -output "TNSMLKitCamera" "Debug-iphonesimulator/TNSMLKitCamera.framework/TNSMLKitCamera" "Debug-iphoneos/TNSMLKitCamera.framework/TNSMLKitCamera"`.